olivercalder/WordHelp/README.md

 ```
 Each possible neighbor word is checked against a `HashMap` of `MapNode`s built
 by `Loader` from a text file containing a list of 'valid' words.
-- _A list of English words can be downloaded [here](https://cs.carleton.edu/faculty/jondich/documents/sowpods.txt) by those affiliated with Carleton College_
+- _Sample dictionaries can be found in the Dictionaries folder_

 The `startWord` is added to a custom `LadderQueue` class based on a linked list.